History of Narrow Gauge Rail in Colorado

 Leadville is the highest incorporated city in the US, with an elevation of over ten thousand feet, so it only stands to reason that the Leadville, Colorado & Southern Railroad has some truly unbeatable mountain views.

-The gold discoveries in Leadville during the 1860’s created a rapid rise of boom towns and population growth.
+The gold discoveries in Leadville during the 1860s rapidly increased boom towns and population growth.
 Inevitably, railroads raced to construct tracks to access and serve these growing and profitable towns.
 The Denver, South Park, and Pacific Railroad became the railroad to serve Leadville during this time.
-Today visitors can ride this narrow gauge rail which takes passengers along some of the historic South Park and Pacific lines.
-More specifically, the train takes passengers up 1,000 feet from Leadville, through the untamed wilderness of the SanIsabel National Forest for amazing views of Fremont Pass, Mt.
+Today, visitors can ride this narrow gauge rail that takes passengers along some historic South Park and Pacific lines.
+More specifically, the train takes passengers up 1,000 feet from Leadville through the untamed wilderness of the SanIsabel National Forest for amazing views of Fremont Pass, Mt.
 Elbert, Mt.
 Massive, and the Arkansas River Valley.
 Learn more about the Leadville Train and the specials they have to offer.

 Durango and Silverton Narrow Gauge Rail

-The Georgetown Loop Railroad dates back to 1877, as a freight route to and from Georgetown and Siler Plum.
-The two profitable silver mines in the area.
+The Georgetown Loop Railroad dates back to 1877 as a freight route to and from Georgetown and Silver Plum—the two profitable silver mines in the area.
 Once rollicking mining towns that are two miles apart by way of narrow and steep canyons.
 The primary purpose of this train was to haul silver ore; however, it quickly became popular with tourists.
-The 4.5 mile route includes the famous Devil’s Gate high bridge, considered to be an engineering feat.
+The 4.5-mile route includes the famous Devil’s Gate high bridge, considered an engineering feat.
 The route gains more than 600 feet in elevation along the way and includes a total of four spectacular bridges.

 Royal Gorge Route

-The small town of Cañon City has a truckload of Western, cowboy history and flair, and the impressive dramatic gorge which borders the town is a huge part of that appeal.
+The small town of Cañon City has a truckload of Western cowboy history and flair, and the impressive dramatic Royal Gorge that borders the town is a huge part of that appeal.

-Originally, the Royal Gorge Route was created to service Leadville and the silver mining operations.
-In the beginning both the Denver & Rio Grande (D & RG), and the Santa Fe railroads wanted to lay the tracks.
+The Royal Gorge Route was originally created to service Leadville and the silver mining operations.
+Initially, the Denver & Rio Grande (D & RG) and the Santa Fe railroads wanted to lay the tracks.
 This conflict resulted in a two-year struggle between railroads, primarily due to the Royal Gorge obstacle.
 Ultimately D & RG was granted the primary right to build through the gorge.

-The Royal Gorge is incredible seen from both above and below, and if ziplining across its death defying depths isn’t for you, or if you’ve already done that and are looking for a different vantage point, the Royal Gorge Route Railroad is there to offer a beautiful and fun experience.
-The beautiful, historic train traverses the gorge alongside the Arkansas River, and passes by abandoned mining buildings, an old wooden water pipe, and some pretty gorge-ous scenery (pun intended).
-Guides in each of the cars are available to answer questions and point out interesting sights along the way.
+The Royal Gorge is incredible seen from both above and below, and if ziplining across its death-defying depths isn’t for you, or if you’ve already done that and are looking for a different vantage point, the Royal Gorge Route Railroad is there to offer a beautiful and fun experience.
+The beautiful, historic train traverses the gorge alongside the Arkansas River and passes by abandoned mining buildings, an old wooden water pipe, and some pretty gorgeous scenery (pun intended).
+Guides in each car are available to answer questions and point out interesting sights along the way.

 Manitou and Pikes Peak Cog Railway

-How many people can say they’ve taken a train to the summit of a 14,115 foot mountain?
-This train near Colorado Springs, which uses a cog track to traverse the 8.9 mile trip up and down a mountain slope with grades as high as 25%, will get you there.
-Manitou and Pikes Peak Cog Railway is the highest cog railroad in the entire world, and the ride to the top of Pikes Peak, in an open air car, will take you through beautiful mountain forests, above dramatic ravines, past gorgeous alpine lakes, and up above the treeline to the rocky and beautiful summit of Pikes Peak.
+How many people can say they’ve taken a train to the summit of a 14,115-foot mountain?
+This train near Colorado Springs, which uses a cog track to traverse the 8.9-mile trip up and down a mountain slope with grades as high as 25%, will get you there.
+Manitou and Pikes Peak Cog Railway is the highest cog railroad in the entire world.
+The ride to the top of Pikes Peak in an open-air car, will take you through beautiful mountain forests, above dramatic ravines, past gorgeous alpine lakes, and up above the treeline to the rocky and beautiful summit of Pikes Peak.
 Along the way, your guide will tell you stories about the early pioneers who attempted to summit Pikes Peak on foot, including Zebulon Pike himself, for whom the mountain is named, and give information about the sights and wildlife you pass.
-The cog railway was originally built as a tourist train and has been in use by passengers and tourists since 1889.
-In 2018, Manitou and Pikes Peak Cog Railway closed for business due to safety concerns about the historic cog tracks.
+The cog railway was originally built as a tourist train and has been used by passengers and tourists since 1889.
+2018 Manitou and Pikes Peak Cog Railway closed for business due to safety concerns about the historic cog tracks.
 The entire track has been rebuilt and is open for business again.

 by Emily Krempholtz